 These bars are made up of everything you’d want in a treat: sweet, salty, and crunchy.

-Because my idea of decadent knows no bounds, a generous drizzling of melted dark chocolate completes the treat.
-The chocolate is optional.
-The bars are just as delicious without the chocolate.
+For added decadence, a generous drizzling on melted dark chocolate completes the treat.
+The chocolate topping is optional.
+The bars are just as delicious without the chocolate!

 Ingredients FAQ: